Order of Visit: High Point #20

 TRIP SUMMARY

-In preparation for this hike, I learned that White Butte is still one of the handful of high points that lies on private land.
-Thus, in the past, visitors needed to coordinate with the family to access North Dakota’s highest point.
-Permission was routinely granted, but I’m sure it became a bit of a hassle to have so many strangers calling or knocking on their door after all those years.
-So, now a red donation box sits out on the road near the high point’s parking area, and visitors can make a monetary donation in exchange for the opportunity to hike to the summit.
+In preparation for this hike, I learned that White Butte is still one of the handful of high points that lie on private land.
+In the past, visitors needed to coordinate with the landowners to access North Dakota’s highest point.
+The owner routinely gave permission, but I’m sure it became a bit of a hassle to have so many strangers calling or knocking on their door after all those years.
+So now, a red donation box sits out on the road near the high point’s parking area, and visitors can make a monetary donation in exchange for the opportunity to hike to the summit.

-With our permission and trespassing worries set aside, the next challenge was figure out how the heck to get out to the trailhead.
-This detail was – by far – the most frustrating part on our journey.
+With our permission and trespassing worries set aside, the next challenge was to figure out how the heck to get out to the trailhead.
+This detail was – by far – the most frustrating part of our journey.

 The research left me feeling overwhelmed and frustrated.
-So I decided to disregard it all the bizarre sets of directions, and just used Google Maps.
+So, I decided to disregard all the bizarre sets of directions and just use Google Maps, instead.

-The parking area wasn’t much more than a small pull-out just big enough for 2-3 cars on the side of the dirt road.
-But we knew we found it when we spotted the bright red donation box was on one side of the road.
-Plus, there was a nice big white sign announcing it as on the White Butte Parking area (Thank you Highpointers Club).
+The parking area was a small pull-out just barely big enough for 2-3 cars to park on the side of the dirt road.
+We knew we found it when we spotted the bright red donation box.
+Plus, there was a nice big white sign announcing it as on the White Butte Parking area courtesy of the Highpointers Club.

-Thanks to our leisurely start to the morning, we didn’t actually arrive until 11 am.
-It was a weekday too, so we were somewhat surprised to discover that there was one car already parked there ahead of us.
-We foolishly expected to be the only people interested in hiking up White Butte this warm, summer Monday.
-But perhaps this was a more popular sight than we’d anticipated!
+We were somewhat surprised to discover that there was one car already parked there ahead of us.
+We foolishly expected to be the only people interested in hiking up White Butte this warm summer weekday.
+But perhaps this high point was a more popular sight than we’d anticipated!

 The sign in the parking area was direct and to the point.
 We needed to walk about a mile due south and then we’d be at White Butte’s true trailhead.
 Just follow the cattle fence line on our left the entire way.
 Luckily there was also a two-track jeep trail paralleling the electric fence so we didn’t need to wander into the tall grass where snakes might be lying in wait.

-Halfway down this dirt access road, we came across an old house.
+Halfway down this dirt access road, we came across an old wooden house.
 It was clearly no longer in use, and we didn’t venture off to explore it.
 I assumed that since it was private property, the owners wouldn’t appreciate our nosiness.
-And, really, it was just an abandoned house that was on its verge of collapse.
-One more hard winter might just do it in.
+Besides, it seemed on the verge of collapse.
+One more hard winter might just do the structure in.

-After that sight, we keep walking toward the white-colored buttes which were growing larger and larger.
-It’s easy to see how this state high point got its name.
+After that sight, we kept walking toward the white-colored buttes which were growing larger and larger with each step.
+It’s easy to see how this state’s high point got its name.
 But, these buttes are a bit misleading.
 The summit (which was hidden at this point) wasn’t white or bare like these initial foothills ahead of us.
-Instead it was covered in green grass.
+Instead, it was covered in green grass.
 But, maybe Green Grassy Butte doesn’t roll off the tongue quite as easily.

-Almost exactly a mile after we departed the parking area, we were at the base of these white buttes.
-That’s when we encountered a fence marking our entry and the official trailhead.
+Almost exactly a mile after we departed the parking area, encountered a fence marking our entry and the official trailhead.
 A nice, bright white sign gave us some rudimentary instructions to the summit and warned us (once again) about the risk of rattlesnakes.
 And then it was time to climb.

-The distance to the summit was only another 2/3 of a mile.
-Yet, it would also require a bit of climbing up some steep slopes.
-The trail quickly bent around to the left, but it super was easy to follow thanks to the tall cairns other before us built.
-As long as you were paying attention, It would be pretty difficult to get off track.
+The trail quickly bent around to the left, but it super was easy to follow, thanks to the tall cairns along the route.
+As long as we were paying attention, It would be pretty difficult to get off track.

-However, we also discovered that the sign’s warning that the summit trail is slippery when wet was well-warranted advice.
-Even though it was perfectly dry when we hiked it, it was evident that this sandy fine dirt would make a slick mess with just a little rain.
-And the slope would definitely require some trekking poles to get up and down safely under those adverse conditions.
+Once we began our ascent up the butte’s side, though, it felt like a whole new adventure.
+It was steep, and the ground was loose.
+Even though it was perfectly dry when we hiked it, it was evident that this sandy, fine dirt would make a slick mess with even just a little rain.

 About halfway up to the top, we encountered a nice open meadow.
 The terrain was nearly flat here and allowed us to catch our breath before the final push up the grassy summit ahead of us.

-As we made the final turn of our climb, we finally spotted our compatriots out here.
-It turns out they were a family of four, and were sitting on the rocks eating a picnic lunch.
+As we made the final turn of our climb, we finally spotted our fellow highpointers.
+A family of four was sitting on the rocks eating a picnic lunch.
 The kids were mere preschoolers, and I was impressed they’d made it the entire way and were in such high spirits.
-Kudos kids!
+Kudos, kids!

-The summit itself was marked with a large rock cairn and a survey marker suspended several feet in the air.
-And so we stopped for the quick, obligatory photo.
-With that complete, I dug inside the green ammo can in search of the summit register, but soon discovered it was completely full.
-The entry on the final page was a few months ago in May 2020.
-Oh well.
+We pushed on toward the summit, which was marked with a large rock cairn and a survey marker suspended several feet in the air.
+After a quick, obligatory photo, we dug inside the green ammo can in search of the summit register but were disappointed to discover it was completely full.
+The entries on the register’s final page were from May 2020 – a few months earlier – and there was no more room to add our names to the tally.

-After five minutes it was time to descend and get some lunch.
-Our stomachs were growling and we hadn’t brought any food with us to celebrate this quick hike.
-In fact, we’d still have an hour drive back to Medora before lunch.
-And with that, we beat feet back to the trailhead.
+After five minutes atop the rooftop of North Dakota, it was time to descend and get some lunch.
+Our stomachs were growling, and we hadn’t brought any food with us to celebrate this quick hike.

 We didn’t spot (or hear) any rattlesnakes on the journey back to the car, which I was exceptionally grateful for.
 The only fauna out there seemed to be the cattle from nearby ranches and some flying grasshoppers.
-Not spectacular in terms of wildlife, but better than the heart-stopping sound of a rattle in the grass as you walk by.
+Not super spectacular in terms of wildlife, but far better than the heart-stopping sound of a rattle in the grass!

 Next up, South Dakota!